Changes to the 2020-2021 Calendar

 WinterTerm will be fully online this winter.
 It began on Saturday, Dec.
 26, and will end on Friday, Jan.
 15.

 On-campus classes concluded at the end of the day.
 Students departed for Thanksgiving break and will not return to campus until the beginning of spring semester.
 This schedule reduces the risks of virus spread during flu season; allows for a thorough cleaning of all campus facilities; and limits the possibility of students, faculty, and staff returning to campus after potentially being exposed to the virus during travel over the Thanksgiving break.

 We recognize this change means less time for students in our residential and dining facilities.
 As a result, we have proactively reduced room and board costs by two weeks.
 Revised bills for residential students will reflect this reduction.
 See the cost reduction.

 MONDAY, NOV.
 30–TUESDAY, DEC.
 15

-Fall classes, review sessions, office hours, reading days, and final exams will be completed remotely.
-We recognize that Commencement is Dec.
-15, and we will work with all graduating students requiring accommodations.
+Fall classes, review sessions, office hours, reading days, and final exams were completed remotely.